replit/ReplitLM/README.md

 [GPU-powered Hosted Demo](https://huggingface.co/spaces/replit/replit-code-v1-3b-demo)

-It's fast!

-### Using with Huggingface Transformers
+### Using with Hugging Face Transformers

-All released Replit models are available on Huggingface under the [Replit organization page](https://huggingface.co/replit) and can be used with the Huggingface Transformers library.
+All released Replit models are available on Hugging Face under the [Replit organization page](https://huggingface.co/replit) and can be used with the Hugging Face Transformers library.

-You can use the Replit models with Huggingface Transformers library.
-The README for each released model has instructions on how to use the model with Huggingface Transformers.
+You can use the Replit models with Hugging Face Transformers library.
+The README for each released model has instructions on how to use the model with Hugging Face Transformers.
 Make sure you set the `clean_up_tokenization_spaces=False` when decoding with the tokenizer as well use the recommended post processing given in the README.

 | Model | README |